 - Check with your pharmacist if your tablets are different to what you expect.

 How to take cilazapril

 - Timing: Cilazapril is usually taken once a day.
 Take your cilazapril dose at the same time each day.
 It is best taken in the morning.
 You can take cilazapril with or without food.

 - Limit alcohol intake while you are taking cilazapril.
 Alcohol can increase your chance of side effects such as dizziness and light-headedness.

-Like all medicines, cilazapril can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines cilazapril can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product|